mbalous/blog/diy_cpp_chan.md

 ```

 ### Performance
-The implementation above is fast enough for many needs but I was still curious how it stacked up against Go.
-So I wrote a basic benchmark loop to get an idea.
-The short story is that Go is about twice as fast with LockOSThread(), and ten times as fast without.
+The implementation above is fast enough for many needs but I was still curious how it stacked up against Go, so I wrote a basic benchmark loop to get an idea.
+The short story is that Go 1.8 is about twice as fast.

 ```
 #include <vector>